Log in

 Register

-We invite you to join us for the 16th Midwest Bat Working Group Annual Meeting in Cincinnati, Ohio from Wednesday, April 3rd to Thursday April 4th, 2024.
-A pre-conference social and workshop on advances in radio-telemetry will be held on Tuesday, April 2nd.
-The meeting will bring together biologists, private and public land managers, private consultation organizations, educational institutions, and citizen scientists from across the Midwest.
+We invite you to join us for the 17th Midwest Bat Working Group Annual Meeting at Purdue University Fort Wayne (home of the Mastodons!), Fort Wayne, IN from Thursday, April 3rd to Friday April 4th, 2025.
+A pre-conference social and student workshop (potentially others) will be held on Tuesday, April 2nd.
+The meeting will bring together biologists, private and public land managers, private consultation organizations, educational institutions, wildlife rehabilitators, and citizen scientists from across the Midwest.

 Registration, Lodging, and T-shirts

-REGISTRATION (FEBRUARY 1 - CLOSES MARCH 3) - CLOSED
+• REGULAR REGISTRATION (MARCH 1 - CLOSES MARCH 21)

 • Professional/Regular: $25.00